 |Nov 2016 - Jan 2017||

 Using information provided some time ago by Norman Carter plus Ancestry, Trove and other sources, we have begun to update the Western Australian Hickmotts webpages.
-To date we have covered John James Hickmott and his family as well as the families and descendants of five daughters of Henry Edward Hickmott: Sophia Elizabeth, Alice Ann, Ruby Minnie, Ella Adeline and Rebecca Elsie Hickmott.
+To date we have covered John James Hickmott and his family (updated on 24 January 2018 using information supplied by Graeme Hickmott) as well as the families and descendants of five daughters of Henry Edward Hickmott: Sophia Elizabeth, Alice Ann, Ruby Minnie, Ella Adeline and Rebecca Elsie Hickmott.
 The additional material here includes a new page of Hickmott and related photos.

 We have also written a review of the ten years the girls's father, Henry Edward Hickmott, spent as a Western Australian MLA.
 A final draft of the review can be viewed as a pdf file here.
 It would be fair to say we have been more pleased and impressed than disappointed by Henry's experience.
 While neither suitable for, nor aspiring to, party leadership or ministerial roles, he proved to be a conscientious, hard-working and generally well-liked and respected local member.
 An inaugural member of the Western Australian Country Party, Henry also entered Parliament in interesting times.
 His experience, and those of his Parliamentary colleagues, provide important resonances to politics in Australia today and so are worth considering from a broader political as well as a family history perspective.